-Unfortunately, violent crimes and traumas happen, and when they do, grieving friends and families are often left to deal with after-effects, like removing the body from the home.
-The family or property owner is not responsible for removing the body.
+Unfortunately, violent crimes and traumas happen, and when they do, grieving friends and families are often left to deal with the aftermath once the dust settles, such as removing the body from the home.
+However, the family or property owner is not responsible for removing the body.
 So, who removes dead bodies from homes?

-The answer depends on the how the person in question died.
-Typically, if the death was from natural causes, a funeral home of the family’s choice will go to the home and remove the dead body.
+The answer is that it depends on how the person in question died.
+Typically, if the death was from natural causes and in the presence of family, a funeral home of the family’s choice will go to the home and remove the dead body.

-However, depending on the cause of death, there may be more to the process.
-Deceased bodies can contain potentially harmful pathogens, and if the cause of death was messy, anyone visiting or living in the home could potentially be exposed to diseases.
-This is more likely if there was a murder, suicide, unattended death, or it takes an extended period of time for the body to be discovered.
+Depending on the cause of death, there may be more to the process.
+Deceased bodies, blood and other bodily fluids can contain potentially harmful pathogens.
+If the cause of death was messy, anyone visiting or living in the home could potentially be exposed to bloodborne pathogens, bacteria or diseases.
+This is more likely if there was a murder, suicide, or unattended death where it takes an extended period of time for the body to be discovered and removed.

-Once the body is removed, there is the unpleasant business of cleaning up the site where the death occurred.
-Because of the health risks associated with cleanup, it is best to let trauma cleaning and biohazard removal specialists handle the job.
+Once the body is removed, the site where the death occurred must be fully cleaned, disinfected and remediated of any potential biohazards.
+Because of the health risks associated with death cleanup, it is best to let trauma cleaning and biohazard removal specialists handle the job.
 Blood and body fluids that become trapped in floors, walls, and ceilings can put families at risk for potential bloodborne pathogens months and even years later.

 If a body has been removed from your property and you’re now facing the cleanup process, contact Aftermath.
 We are available 24/7, and we make it our priority to provide you with caring, compassionate, and discreet service during this tragic time.

 People Also Read: